 - Voltage Indicates current operating voltage.
-The machine shuts down when voltage drops below the Low Voltage Limit. - Adjusted % Indicates the current Adjusted % timer wet or dry. - Temperature Indicates the current outdoor temperature.
+The machine shuts down when voltage drops below the Low Voltage Limit. - Adjusted % and Hrs/Pass Indicates the current Adjusted % timer wet or dry, and the time it will take for the machine to make a pass. - Temperature Indicates the current outdoor temperature.
 Requires optional hardware. - Rain Indicates the current rain total.
 Requires optional hardware. - Wind Indicates the speed of the wind in mph or kph.
 Requires optional hardware. - Flow Meter Indicates the amount of water, in gallons per minute, that the machine uses to irrigate.
-Requires optional hardware. - Pressure Switch Indicates OK when the pressure switch is on and LOW when switch is off.
-A mechanical pressure switch is required. - Wet Hours Indicates the number of hours that the machine was irrigating while running. - Total Hours Indicates the total number of hours that the machine was running. - AR/AS Indicates that Auto Reverse or Auto Stop is on. - Hrs/Pass Indicates the time it will take for the machine to make a pass. - End Pressure Indicates the pressure at the end of the machine.
-Valley GPS is required.
+Requires optional hardware. - Pressure Switch Indicates OK when the pressure switch is on, and LOW when switch is off.
+A mechanical pressure switch is required. - Wet Hours Indicates the number of hours that the machine was irrigating while running. - Total Hours - Indicates the total number of hours that the machine was running. - AR/AS Indicates that Auto Reverse or Auto Stop - End Pressure Indicates the pressure at the end of the machine.

-Main Screen (Continued) Menu
+Main Screen (continued)

+Menu

-The Menu button is located on the right side of the screen.
+The Menu button is located below the screen.
 Use the Menu button to access other menus or screens that are used to program the panel, view data and select options not frequently used.
-Below are descriptions of each button.
+Below are descriptions of each